gauravthakur02/blue-green-gitActions/README.md

 We will update the Service to select pods from the Green Deployment.
 This will cause new requests to be set to the new pods.

-You can update the file directly or use a tool like `sed`:
+You can update the file 'service.yaml' manually by updating 'version:' from *1.10* to *1.11*,

+or use a tool like `sed`:

 ```
 $ sed 's/1\.10/1.11/' kubernetes/service.yaml